 What to Do in Port Arthur

-Start with the biggest tourist attraction in town, the Museum of the Gulf Coast.
-Here, you will find treasures and exhibits that cover Port Arthur’s oil-entangled history, famous local residents, and area history.
+First, visit the most popular tourist attraction in town, the Museum of the Gulf Coast.
+Here, you will find treasures and exhibits covering Port Arthur’s oil-entangled history, famous residents, and area history.
 The Museum of the Gulf Coast also has a great Texas Navy maritime exhibit.

 Janis Joplin: Port Arthur’s Most Famous Resident

-A visit to Port Arthur should definitely include a stroll through the pristine gardens of the Buu Mon Buddhist Temple, dedicated in 1987.
-The lush landscape contains towering bamboo, koi ponds, lotuses, rose gardens, and many other beautiful blooms.
-If you take a tour, expect monks to lead you through the temple and meditation areas.
-The giant seven-foot tall golden Buddha statue will amaze you!
-The photo-ops here are more than impressive.
+One of the unique things to see and do in Port Arthur is to stroll through the Buu Mon Buddhist Temple’s gardens.
+The lush landscape is adorned with towering bamboo, koi ponds, lotuses, rose gardens, and many beautiful blooms.
+If you take the tour, expect the monks to lead you through the temple and meditation areas.
+The giant seven-foot-tall golden Buddha statue will amaze you!
+The photo-ops at Buu Mon are more than impressive.

-It may come as a shocker to see such a huge Buddhist attraction in Port Arthur.
-The Vietnamese landed here in the early 70’s for shrimping jobs and have made Port Arthur their home since.
-It is a lovely blend of cultures and certainly a cool offering in the United States.
+It may come as a shocker to see such a massive Buddhist attraction in Port Arthur.
+The story is that the Vietnamese landed in Port Arthur in the early 70s to work shrimping jobs.
+They have made it their home since.
+Port Arthur weaves a lovely blend of cultures.

 Where to Stay in Port Arthur

-The TownePlace Suites is in a convenient part of Port Arthur.
-It provided Taylor and I a comfortable stay during our travels.
-The hotel showcases all of the wonderful features from Marriott Hotels that you would expect: a stylish lobby, swimming pool, and great gym, plus a functional room with plenty of space.
-Wi-Fi and parking were included with our stay, as well as a tasty piping hot breakfast buffet served each morning.
+The TownePlace Suites is in a convenient part of Port Arthur and showcases all of the wonderful features from Marriott Hotels that you would expect: a stylish lobby, swimming pool, and gym, plus a functional room with plenty of space.
+Wi-Fi and parking were included with our stay, and a tasty hot breakfast buffet.

 Rooms have either King or two Queen beds, attractive bed linens, a table with chairs, kitchen, and sitting area.
-There were plenty of plug-ins and lights–great for working.
-The sink area is outside of the bathroom, making it more convenient for two people sharing a room.
+There are plenty of plug-ins and lights–great for working.
+The sink area is outside of the bathroom, making it more convenient for two people to share a room.
 Finally, the TownePlace Suites staff is exceptionally friendly and attentive.

 Where to Eat in Port Arthur